We want to help you find community!

 We are a group of women united by our love of the Lord, our desire to view life through the lens of laughter & joy, and our love of respectful, spirited conversations about topics of faith, current events, work, and family.
 We regularly engage in study of the Bible and faith-related topics - but also seek out opportunities to put our "faith in motion" through community service and outreach activities.

 We use books and/or online video resources to guide our Bible studies, based on the recommendations of the church or our own mutual interests.
 We will schedule serving activities around our study schedule.
 Decisions about who and where we serve will be based on community needs and suggestions from our own group members.
-We would love for you to join us on Saturday mornings!
+We will begin meeting again in the Fall - on the second Saturday in September - and would love for you to join us on Saturday mornings!
 Contact Sheila Coleman at .

 Group Details